Permission Prompt Timing Strategies

 - Idle Callback vs. Immediate Execution:

 Compliance Alignment: Ensure gesture-bound triggers comply with browser autoplay and permission policies.
-Log consent timestamps with cryptographic integrity for regulatory audits.
+Log consent timestamps for regulatory audits.
 Never auto-trigger on page load or scroll without explicit user interaction.

 Contingency Routing & Deferred Conversion